mjskay/pie-summaries/simplevis-bias-variance-rethinking.md

 ![](simplevis-bias-variance-rethinking_files/figure-markdown_github/unnamed-chunk-30-1.png)

-These predictions look a little closer to what the actual data looks like!
+These predictions look a little closer to what the actual data looks like.

 Next steps
 ----------